NathanNeurotic/uOPL/README.md

   <summary> <b> How to use </b> </summary>
 <p>

-U-OPL uses the following directory tree structure across HDD, SMB, and USB modes:
+OPL uses the following directory tree structure across HDD, SMB, and USB modes:

 | Folder | Description                                          | Modes       |